House of the Dead (film): Plot

-Kirk reveals the island's history; Isla del Morte was home to Castillo Sermano, a Spanish Catholic priest that was banished from Spain in the 15th century for his dark experiments, which the Catholic Church forbade.
+Kirk reveals the island's history; Isla del Morte was home to Castillo Sermano, a Spanish Catholic priest who was banished from Spain in the 15th century for his dark experiments, which the Catholic Church forbade.
 Castillo murdered the crew of St. Cristobal, the ship that was taking him to the island, enslaved the island's natives, and murdered anyone who visited the place.
 He then created an immortality serum which he injected himself with, allowing him to live forever and return dead souls to life and support his cause.
 Kirk leads the group to a spot in the forest where he has hidden a box full of guns and weaponry.
 Once everyone is armed, they decide to head back to the house only to find the courtyard filled with zombies.
 Liberty and Casper are killed in the ensuing fight and Alicia, Rudy, Kirk, Karma and Simon manage to take shelter inside the house.

 When Kirk is alone, he hears Salish whistling outside.
 He goes outside and sees Salish now zombified.
 Kirk sacrifices himself by killing Salish and a bunch of zombies with a stick of dynamite, but the explosion also blows up the entrance to the house.
 The remaining four lock themselves in a lab inside the house, but the zombies break in.
 Karma finds a hatch in the floor which she, Alicia and Rudy use to escape.
 Simon sacrifices himself to kill the zombies by shooting a barrel of gunpowder, blowing up the house and the zombies.
 Alicia, Rudy and Karma find themselves in tunnels.
 They make their way through the tunnels, but Karma is killed by zombies as she attempts to hold them off as Rudy and Alicia flee.

 Alicia and Rudy are aided out of the tunnels by a mysterious man wearing Greg's face as a mask.
 The man is revealed to be Castillo Sermano, who then orders a horde of zombies to restrain Alicia and Rudy in an attempt to kill them and use their flesh for his own purposes.
 Alicia and Rudy escape Castillo, blowing the tunnels up in the process.
 Castillo manages to survive the explosion and Alicia gets into a sword fight with him.
 Castillo impales her heart, and Rudy manages to decapitate him soon after.
 However, the still-alive headless body of Castillo begins to strangle Rudy.
 Alicia, who is barely alive, gets up and crushes the head under her foot, which finally kills him.
 Although Alicia seemingly dies, she and Rudy are rescued by a team of agents.
 When the agents ask Rudy to identify himself, he reveals his last name is Curien.
 The ending narration reveals that Rudy gave Alicia the immortality serum, and they return to Seattle.